apookash55/PrisonersDilemma/README.md

 # Game Rules
-1. In each round both players is given a choice to choose between to cooperate/defect<br>
+1. In each round both players are given a choice to choose between to cooperate/defect<br>
 2. Based on this rule:<br>
 ![image](https://github.com/apookash55/PrisonersDilemma/assets/44578360/f6f2f62b-da44-4350-8153-38ef34f74e4f)
 <br>Each player is awarded points<br>